 - Every student must be registered in the semester that degree requirements are met; this includes students who have no courses remaining in which to enroll but must resolve coursework for which an "Incomplete" grade was assigned and those who must complete other academic requirements, such as a language or computing requirement (these students may apply for Nonresident Status).

 - Every student must earn the M.S.E. degree within five consecutive academic years (ten semesters).
-Only semesters during which a student has a university-approved leave of absence are exempt from the ten semester limit; otherwise, all semesters from the beginning of the student's graduate studies – whether the student is resident or not – count toward the ten semester limit.
+Only semesters during which a student has a university-approved leave of absence are exempt from the ten-semester limit; otherwise, all semesters from the beginning of the student's graduate studies – whether the student is resident or not – count toward the ten-semester limit.

 - Every student must complete Responsible Conduct of Research.
 (Please see the WSE Policy on the Responsible Conduct of Research).

-Research/Academic Probation
+Academic/Research Probation

 This change in status requires a formal letter and a meeting between the student and either their faculty advisor, chair, and/or departmental director of graduate studies.
 The letter should clearly outline the student’s academic shortcomings, indicate the corrective measures necessary to remain in the program and state the length of the student’s probationary period.
 Any funding ramifications for the student should be included as well.